johnathanalyst/chivington.github.io/README.md

 ## Usage
 This repository is a copy of my personal web application that serves to highlight my UI Architecture research.
 View it live at [chivington.io](https://chivington.io) If you're learning and have questions or are a prospective employer who would like a detailed walkthrough and/or to set up a meeting, you can find my contact information on the "Contact Me" area of my application.

-Feel free to ask me questions on [GitHub](https://github.com/chivington), [LinkedIn](https://www.linkedin.com/in/johnathan-chivington/)
+Feel free to ask me questions on [GitHub](https://github.com/chivington) or [LinkedIn](https://www.linkedin.com/in/johnathan-chivington/)
 <br/><br/>

 ## Prerequisites